 Spray the air fryer basket with oil so the steak doesn’t stick.

-Place the steak in the air fryer basket and spray the tops with oil.
-Cook on 400°F for 8 minutes, flipping and spraying the tops halfway through.
-The steak needs to reach 144°F internal temperature to be medium rare.
+Place the steak in the air fryer basket and spray the tops with oil so that there isn’t any dry flour.
+Cook on 400°F(205°C) for 8 minutes, flipping and spraying the tops halfway through.
+The steak needs to reach 145°F(65°C) internal temperature to be medium rare.

 It’s best to check the meat with a thermometer to be sure you’ve reached this level before removing the steaks from the air fryer.
 The cooking time will vary depending on the thickness of your steak.